Why Corporate America is Moving to Embedded Banking

 Introducing Slipstream's Instant Issue Cards

-Slipstream Financial has identified these pain points in the insurance industry and has developed a groundbreaking solution - Instant Issue Cards.
+Slipstream Financial has identified these pain points in the insurance industry and developed a groundbreaking solution—Instant Issue Cards.
 These virtual cards can be generated immediately, providing policyholders with instant access to funds for essential needs after filing a claim.
 Here's how Slipstream's Instant Issue Cards are transforming the way insurance companies handle claims:

 Types of Financial Products Offered Through Embedded Banking: